This post may contain affiliate links. Read my full disclosure policy here.

 This post is all about the best travel credit cards I use to travel for free.

-You may have heard about this thing called “travel hacking” before and wondered exactly how it works.
+You may have heard about this thing called “travel hacking” with credit cards before, and wondered exactly how it works.
 I’m here to tell you all about it!

 Basically, travel hacking is using credit cards and credit card sign-up bonuses to book free travel, whether this means getting free flights or free hotel stays.

-I have saved THOUSANDS in the past few years through travel hacking.
+I have saved THOUSANDS of dollars in the past few years through travel hacking.
+At this point, I’ve lost count of the free flights and free hotel stays I’ve gotten through travel hacking.
 I wrote this post to share my favorite travel credit cards so you can do the same thing!

 Travel Hacking Best Practices

-Before signing up for credit cards for the purpose of travel hacking, there are a few things you should keep in mind.
+Let’s get the travel hacking basics out of the way first.
+Before signing up for credit cards for the purpose of travel hacking, there are several important things you should keep in mind.

 First of all, you should never sign up for credit cards if you won’t be able to pay your balance in full each month.
 If you start having to pay interest and late fees, you won’t actually be saving money.

 You should also pay attention to the minimum spend amount and timeframe required to earn the sign-up bonus.
 (Ex.
 You must spend $1,000 in the first 3 months to receive the sign-up bonus.)

 I have noted these things under each credit card for your convenience!
 However, sign-up offers change regularly so make sure to read carefully when you’re signing up.